-The symptoms of septic arthritis can be like other health conditions.
-Make sure you see your health care provider for a diagnosis.
+The symptoms of septic arthritis can look like other health conditions.
+Make sure you see your healthcare provider for a diagnosis.

 Early diagnosis of septic arthritis is important.
 This is to prevent permanent damage to the joint.
 The process starts with a medical history and a physical exam.
 Tests may also be done, such as: